eciggaar/cnt-workshop/openshift/3-Pipelines.md

 1. From the OpenShift console's tools menu or from the Developer Dashboard's tools page, select Artifactory.

 2. In the Artifactory console, select Artifactory > Artifacts > generic-local.
-You'll see a `isv-scenarios` folder with a different chart for each build, such as `generic-local/isv-scenarios/stockbffnode-bw-0.0.1.tgz`.
+You'll see a folder, which typically has the name of your cluster.
+This folder contains a different chart for each build, such as `generic-local/edcig-oc-cnt1/cnt-typescript-0.0.1.tgz`.

   ![Helm repo in Artifactoty](images/artifactory.png)